Leibniz-HBI/ukraine_twitter_data/README.md

 To comply with Twitter TOS and protect people who have decided to delete their tweets, we share tweet IDs, creation date, and metadata about our collection methods and dates only.

+If you are elegible for Academic API access with Twitter and want to add further languages, let us know and we are happy to support you.

 ### How was this data collected?

 With the [focalevents](https://github.com/ryanjgallagher/focalevents) tool by @ryanjgallagher using our Academic Twitter API access.